Skip to content

 5. Multiply the denominators.

-6. Simplify the final answer if possible.
+6. Simplify the answer if possible.

-Example 4: Divide Two Fractions
+Example: Divide Two Fractions

-Problem: Divide the following fractions:56÷23\frac{5}{6}\div\frac{2}{3}65÷32
+Problem: Divide the following fractions.56÷23\frac{5}{6}\div\frac{2}{3}65÷32

-Keep the first fraction:56\frac{5}{6}65
+Step 1: Keep the first fraction56\frac{5}{6}65

-Now multiply:56÷23=56×32\frac{5}{6}\div\frac{2}{3} = \frac{5}{6}\times\frac{3}{2}65÷32=65×23
+So,56÷23=56×32\frac{5}{6}\div\frac{2}{3} = \frac{5}{6}\times\frac{3}{2}65÷32=65×23

 Final answer:56÷23=54=114\frac{5}{6}\div\frac{2}{3} = \frac{5}{4} = 1\frac{1}{4}65÷32=45=141